billreiss/maui8titlebar/README.md

     </maui:MauiWinUIApplication.Resources>
 </maui:MauiWinUIApplication>
 ```
+The key parts of this are the declaration of the titlebar namespace, and then the definition of the DataTemplate.

 It is important to use the x:Key MauiAppTitleBarTemplate for the DataTemplate, and x:Name AppTitle for the TextBlock.
 Also you must use TitleContainer as the root of your DataTemplate.
 This TitleContainer is just a Grid that has some special logic in it to set the titlebar values.